 Some taxis are able to put luggage on the roof, but not all of them.
 The less you pack, the better.
 And on the topic of backpack vs. rolling suitcase: you’ll most likely be wandering around cobblestone streets and/or dirt roads, so a backpack could definitely be a better option for traveling in Cuba.

 And while I recommend packing light, I have to warn against relying on being able to pick up toiletries and other essentials in Cuba.
-Yes, you can get common things like shampoo and deodorant, but during my entire trip I didn’t see make-up anywhere, or things like tampons and sometimes not even toothpaste.
+One thing to know before traveling to Cuba is that yes, you can get common things like shampoo and deodorant, but during my entire trip I didn’t see make-up anywhere, or things like tampons and sometimes not even toothpaste.
 There’s only soap, I never saw shower gel, so if you prefer the latter, make sure to pack it.

 Things that are needed by tourists but not necessarily by locals, such as adapters, sun screen and mosquito repellent, are better brought from home.
 Not only are they pricey in Cuba, but they are also not as readily available as you might think, unless you are staying in a resort in Varadero.

 Things I Packed for Cuba That I Found Essential: